iitimii/muta-adtc-2026/provenance/README.md

 inputs, outputs, and logs.
 The local copy of the project merge script is `scripts/merge_and_quantize.py`.

-## Post-export chat-template packaging

-The current release candidate embeds `qwen35_judge_hybrid.jinja` under the GGUF key `tokenizer.chat_template`.
-The template source, Hugging Face upload receipt, and tensor-identity check are under [`packaging/`](packaging/README.md).
-The operation changed metadata only: tensor count stayed 338 and the tensor-only SHA stayed `453e2452a8f7671d4de31fb1730cc2a05bce13fb469f98a2c93bdb3d62e1a6fc6`.
-The embedded-template smoke passed, but the template is Qwen3.5-oriented while the weights/tokenizer are Qwen2.5; it remains a packaging candidate until the same matched quality suite is rerun.

 ## Hosted notebook and reproducibility note

 No hosted notebook was used.
-Training and export ran through authenticated SSH/Slurm/Oracle infrastructure; the hosted-notebook-link requirement is therefore not applicable.
+Training and export ran through an authenticated SSH/GPU infrastructure; the hosted-notebook-link requirement is therefore not applicable.
 Exact local scripts, manifests, logs, curves, and hashes are included here.
 The private corpus and remote checkpoint tree are not reproduced in this public submission repository.